bridgedb/bridgedbjs/README.md

 Pull requests are welcome.

-To bump version and build:
+Process:

+1) Commit changes to the master branch of your local repo
+2) Build

 ```
 gulp build
 ```

-To create new release and push to github:
+3) Create new release and update pages at github:

 ```
 gulp publish